jacopotagliabue/jacopotagliabue.github.io/index.md

 In previous lives, I managed to get a Ph.D., simulate a pre-Columbian civilization, document biases in national elections and give an academic talk on videogames.
 For some reasons, few of my improbable "achievements" received [ample](http://milano.corriere.it/milano/notizie/cronaca/13_settembre_18/ciclobby-censimento-biciclette-mobilita-sostenibile-2223163930809.shtml) [press](public/il_foglio_02_2023.pdf) [coverage](public/isport_gazzetta.pdf) in national outlets.

-Some time before [Brad Pitt's movie](https://en.wikipedia.org/wiki/Moneyball_(film)), I led one of the first attempts of running sophisticated analytics for a professional basketball [team](http://www.olimpiamilano.com/en/).

-I also led the first data analysis and [vizualization](https://vimeo.com/74664341) effort on Milan's [bike-sharing service](public/PedalaMi.pdf).
-No bikers (and no bureaucrats) were harmed for the project.
+Some time before [Brad Pitt's movie](https://en.wikipedia.org/wiki/Moneyball_(film)), I led one of the first attempts of running sophisticated analytics for a professional basketball [team](http://www.olimpiamilano.com/en/), and spearheaded the first analysis and [visualization](https://vimeo.com/74664341) effort on Milan's [bike-sharing service](public/PedalaMi.pdf) (no bikers (and no bureaucrats) were harmed for the project).

 ## About this page